Henry Goulstone: Biography

 After much moving around, Goulstone, his wife and their three young children settled in Nelson and on 8 September 1865 Goulstone was made Acting Bank Manager of the Nelson branch of the Bank of New South Wales, at a salary of £500 per annum.

 While in Nelson, Goulstone played cricket for the bank, one such annual fixture being reported on in the Nelson Examiner.
 On 29 March 1869 Goulstone opened the batting for the Banks Eleven vs the College Eleven.
 He made 15 in the first innings and 1 in the second and took one catch.
 The bank beat the college by two wickets.

 On 18 April 1869, the first Royal visitor to New Zealand, Alfred, Duke of Saxe-Coburg and Gotha and Duke of Edinburgh, arrived in Nelson as captain of HMS Galatea.
 The Duke was the second son of Queen Victoria and Prince Albert.
 There was a very large welcome put on for the Duke, with many dignitaries and speakers.
 Goulstone himself was among the invited guests to personally meet with the Duke.

 Two of Goulstone's donations to causes of the day were recorded by the local paper.
 Firstly, in June 1866, Goulstone donated the sum of two pounds and two shillings to the New Zealand Patriotic Fund.
 Later that same year in August, there was a very large fire in Nelson that destroyed 18 homes, Goulstone donated two pounds to the fire relief fund.

 On 14 June 1873, Goulstone was elected by the ratepayers to the Nelson Education Board.
 The meeting and election took place at the Nelson Court-house.
 In this capacity as a board member, Goulstone took the chair at the annual Town Schools prize giving in December 1873, this included the giving of a short speech and the overseeing of the presentation of the prizes.

 While in Nelson, Goulstone became a Magistrate, and in such capacity took part in the Annual Licensing meeting held on 20 June 1871.
-Goulstone and four other magistrates met to hear any new liquor applications and also to oversee the correct behaviour of the 40 Public Houses that were all ready in operation in the Nelson area.
+Goulstone and four other magistrates met to hear any new liquor applications and also to oversee the correct behaviour of the 40 Public Houses that were already in operation in the Nelson area.
 At this meeting one new application was granted to the Mitre Hotel.

 Also in his capacity as a Magistrate, Goulstone had had to sit on the jury of the Supreme Court of Nelson on numerous occasions.
 Three such occasions where Goulstone was a juror were recorded in the local paper as follows: